MONYA ROWE GALLERY

 For Immediate Release

-Natasha Bowdoin received a MFA from Tyler School of Art, PA, a BA and a Post-Baccalaureate Certificate from Brandeis University, MA, and also completed studies at Slade School of Art, London.
-She completed a residency at The Core Program, Museum of Fine Arts Houston, TX from 2008-2010 and was recently awarded a residency at the Bemis Center for Contemporary Arts in Omaha, NE (2012).
-Bowdoin is the recipient of a Joan Mitchell Foundation Grant (2007).
-Her work has recently been exhibited at Bryan Miller Gallery, Houston, TX; UT Visual Art Center, Austin, TX; Weatherspoon Art Museum, Greensboro, NC and Kohler Arts Center, Sheboygan, WI.
+Natasha Bowdoin received a MFA from Tyler School of Art, PA, a BA and a Post-Baccalaureate Certificate from Brandeis University, MA, and has also completed studies at Slade School of Art, London.
+She completed a residency at The Core Program, Museum of Fine Arts Houston, TX from 2008-2010 and has been awarded residencies at the Roswell AIR Program, NM (2013) and the Bemis Center for Contemporary Arts in Omaha, NE (2012).
+Bowdoin is a recipient of a Joan Mitchell Foundation Grant (2007).
+Her work was the subject of a solo exhibition at Savannah College of Art and Design Museum (SCAD), GA in 2015.
+Recent group exhibitions include Hardesty Arts Center, Tulsa, OK (catalog essay by Michelle Grabner); the CODA Museum, Apeldoorn, the Netherlands; the Southeastern Center for Contemporary Art, Winston-Salem, NC; the Portland Museum of Art, Portland, ME and Monya Rowe Gallery.
 Bowdoin lives and works in Houston, TX.
+This is her third solo exhibition at Monya Rowe Gallery.